Kim Commons

 Kim Commons (23 July 1951 — 23 June 2015) was an American chess International Master (IM) and Chess Olympiad winner.

-Biography
+Early life and education

+Commons was born on July 23, 1951 in Lancaster, California.
+He grew up in Huntington Beach and graduated from Marina High School in the late 1960s.
+He went on to graduate from UCLA in 1973 with a degree in physics.

+Commons played first board for the Marina High School chess team which won the Orange County High School Chess Championship in his junior and senior years, beating a strong Servite High School (Anaheim, CA) both years.

+Chess career

-In 1971, Kim Commons won California State Chess Championship, ahead of James Tarjan.
+In 1972, Kim Commons won the California State Chess Championship, ahead of James Tarjan.
 In 1974, he tied with Peter Biyiasas for the American Open title.
 In 1976, he won three International Chess Tournaments in Bulgaria: Varna, Plovdiv and Primorsko.

 Commons played for the United States in the 22nd Chess Olympiad in Haifa, winning team and individual gold medals with six wins, three draws and no losses.

-He also played for United States in two World student team championships:
+He also played for the United States in two World student team championships: